• Skip to primary navigation

 Would I buy it again?
 Absolutely, but I would definitely be shopping my options among the ACOG line and other newer battery-powered options.
 Specifically, for not much more money, I would be looking at the Accupoint 1-6x or the Vortex Razor II 1-6x options.

 Matt is the primary author and owner of The Everyday Marksman.
-He’s former military officer turned professional tech sector trainer.
-He’s a lifelong learner, passionate outdoorsman, and steadfast supporter of firearms culture.
+He's a former military officer turned professional tech sector trainer.
+He's a lifelong learner, passionate outdoorsman, and steadfast supporter of firearms culture.

 Discussion